-- a) A streetscape perspective view and a shadow diagram. - b) An acoustic engineer's report. - c) A construction environmental management plan. - d) An operational environmental management plan. - e) A traffic management plan - f) Turning templates for the likely maximum size of vehicles accessing the site. - g) Parking bays for people with disabilities, motorcycles or bicycles. - h) A rubbish compound/bin storage area - i) A wash down area. - j) A covering letter/report detailing the proposal. - The purpose of the use and the types of processes to be utilised.
+- a) A streetscape perspective view and a shadow diagram. - b) An acoustic engineer's report. - c) A construction environmental management plan. - d) An operational environmental management plan. - e) A management statement detailing the operation, maintenance and servicing of tourist developments. - f) A traffic management plan - g) Turning templates for the likely maximum size of vehicles accessing the site. - h) Parking bays for people with disabilities, motorcycles or bicycles. - i) A rubbish compound/bin storage area

-- The type and quantity of goods to be stored, processed or produced. - The likely number of staff. - The extent and nature of any liquor licensed areas (e.g. small bar, packaged liquor). - The likely size/type of service vehicle(s) accessing the site. - How land not required for immediate use is to be maintained (e.g. cracker dust, natural vegetation, landscaped). - Whether a Works Approval or licence under the Environmental Protection Act 1986 is required. - Whether a licence under the Dangerous Goods Safety Act 2004 is required. - What waste is likely to be generated and the means of storage and disposal (i.e. bulk bin compound, domestic bins). - The likely effects, if any, on the neighbourhood including noise levels; air borne emissions, emissions to land or water, traffic including the hours of delivery and despatch, light spill or glare.
+- i) A wash down area. - k) A covering letter/report detailing the proposal. - In the case of residential development that relies on a Performance Criteria within the R Codes, a written submission demonstrating how the Performance Criteria has been satisfied, or why the corresponding Acceptable Development Provision cannot be met or is irrelevant. - The purpose of the use and the types of processes to be utilised. - The type and quantity of goods to be stored, processed or produced. - The likely number of staff. - The extent and nature of any liquor licensed areas (e.g. small bar, packaged liquor). - The likely size/type of service vehicle(s) accessing the site. - How land not required for immediate use is to be maintained (e.g. cracker dust, natural vegetation, landscaped). - Whether a Works Approval or licence under the Environmental Protection Act 1986 is required. - Whether a licence under the Dangerous Goods Safety Act 2004 is required. - What waste is likely to be generated and the means of storage and disposal (i.e. bulk bin compound, domestic bins). - The likely effects, if any, on the neighbourhood including noise levels; air borne emissions, emissions to land or water, traffic including the hours of delivery and despatch, light spill or glare.